paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

  - FALSE_SHARE: may represent locality of data access?
  - "Vectorization Ratio": a metric in the FLOPS_SP and FLOPS_DP groups that we are currently not using, but I think is valuable information.

-# 2020-06-02 through 2020-06-09
- - wrote tests to experiment on polynomial_expansion with multiple perfgroups
- - inspected results (see next subheading)
- - worked on fixing likwid stability issues
-   - also discovered workaround: don't use hyperthreading.
-This doesn't completely eliminate non-deterministic behavior but it does greatly alleviate it
- - added optional, customizable parameter string to JSON output

 ## Experiential results from comparing counters across polynomial and polynomial_block
  - BRANCH perfgroup: